joe-granick/zettelkasten_2/_project/202209191151-DL for tabular data.md

 	- hinges on share relation of all natural language data
 - What is underlying relation of all tabular data
 	- example disease prediction
-	- can you pre-tain on large tabular datset, and transfer to smaller dataset w/ common features
+	- can you pre-tain on large tabular dataset, and transfer to smaller dataset w/ common features
 	- extend generic feature encoder from tabular dataset to other task while retaining original structure
 ### SAINT: Improved Neural Networks for Tabular Data via Row Attention and Contrastive Pre-Training (30:00)
 https://arxiv.org/abs/2106.01342